 - ½ teaspoon sea salt

 - 1 lime juiced

-- 2 tbsp water use as much as needed to bind the mixture
+- 2 tablespoons water use as much as needed to bind the mixture

 To assemble the burger